keithgibson/techtalk/slides.md

     the maximum number of tokens in the context window, meaning the conversation.

   n_embd=768
-    the number of elements (elements) per embedding.
+    the number of elements (elements) ish embedding.

   n_head=12
     the number of attention heads in each layer